Retroplaya135/Networkie_Network_Analysis_Pro/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use and distribute.
+The software is provided as is without an gaurenty or warrenty.